-NAF's communication committee and the PMU are drafting a plan for the communication messages and needs of NAF unified cash transfer program.
-NAF will meet with national volunteering groups/NGOs, prior to the project launch in 2022, to disseminate messages about the project and engage the local community in the outreach process.
+The NAF's communication committee and the PMU completed drafting a plan for the communication messages and needs of NAF's unified cash transfer program.
+Prior to the project launch in 2022, NAF met with national volunteering groups and NGOs to disseminate messages about the project and actively engage the local community in the outreach process.